 When dealing with the death of a family member, you'll naturally want to know how much time you are allowed to take off from work to attend services and grieve your loss.
 This question is not one that can be addressed by looking into federal bereavement laws, because this topic is not addressed in the United States Code (U.S.C.).
 There is only one federal law that requires employers to provide employees with bereavement leave.

 Not a Federal Law Matter

-Determine Company Policy
+Review Company Bereavement Leave Policy

 PTO or Vacation Alternative

 If your company does not have a bereavement policy, or if there is a policy but it does not apply to your specific situation, the first thing you should do is identify whether you have any accrued time under your company's vacation or PTO policy.
 If so, follow your company's policy regarding requesting the time off that you need.
-When submitting your request, explain the circumstances as appropriate to help expedite approval.
+When submitting your request, explain the circumstances as appropriate, to help expedite approval.

-If you don't have accrued time, either because you are not eligible for vacation or PTO or because you have used all your time, discuss the situation you are facing with your boss.
-He or she may be able to rearrange your work schedule or allow you to take leave without pay for an agreed upon period.
+If you don't have accrued time, either because you are not eligible for vacation or PTO, or because you have used all your time, discuss the situation you are facing with your boss.
+They may be able to rearrange your work schedule or temporarily allow you to telecommute if you need to travel a long distance for the funeral.
+You may even want to ask for permission to take an unpaid leave of absence in order to handle funeral arrangements or to travel or cope with your grief.
 While your employer does not have to approve such a request, you won't know unless you ask.

 Everyone needs at least some time off from work after losing someone they love.
 Most employers are willing to work with good employees who lose a close family member, but no federal law requires them to do so.
 If you feel this should change, reach out to your legislative representatives at the federal and state levels and urge them to consider proposing bereavement leave legislation.